sensu/sensu-go-workshop/README.md

    }
    ```

-   Now let's reload our configuration and let Sensu do the rest:
+   Now let's reload our server configuration and let Sensu do the rest:

    ```
    $ sudo systemctl reload sensu-enterprise
    ```

+   > _DID YOU NOTICE?
+We didn't have to reload our Sensu agent configuration, but
+   the checks are starting to get scheduled and executed.
+This is because the
+   Sensu server (i.e. `sensu-enterprise`) is publishing this request to the
+   `"webserver"` subscription (i.e. a message bus "topic" or "channel") that the
+   Sensu agent is subscribed to (see the `client.json` file we configured
+   together, above)._